Representing multiples of $m$ in real quadratic fields as sums of squares: Bounds on m and D

 which are non-empty for $m\geq \frac{t(t-2)(2t-2+2\sqrt{t(t-2)}}{k^2}$.
 Again, cases $t=1$ and $t=2$ have to be considered separately. \end{proof}

 The proof of Proposition \ref{proposition:main} has a similar structure as the one used by \cite{sosil} to prove that if $D>4m^2$ for $D\equiv 2,3 \pmod{4}$, resp. $D>16m^2$ for $D\equiv 1 \pmod{4}$, then not all elements of $m\kO^+$ are sums of squares.
-Proposition \ref{proposition:main} shows that the necessary upper boundary is actually around $\frac{m^2}{4}$, resp $m^2$ (simply consider the proposition for $k=1$ and $t$ the lowest possible).
+Proposition \ref{proposition:main} shows that the boundary is actually around $\frac{m^2}{4}$, resp $m^2$ (simply consider the proposition for $k=1$ and $t$ the lowest possible).

-The benefit of Proposition \ref{proposition:main} is that not only it gives a better upper bound, it also gives quite good insight on the whole structure and dependence of $D$ on $m$.
-For example if $D\equiv 2,3 \pmod{4}$ these solutions can be only ``clustered'' around values $m^2/4$, $m^2/16$, $\ldots$, $m^2/4i^2$ and with increasing $m$ we get more accurate approximations for how large this cluster can be.
-The basic restrictions can be seen just when considering $k=1$.
+The benefit of Proposition \ref{proposition:main} is that not only it gives better bounds, it also gives quite good insight into the structure of the problem and dependence of $D$ on $m$.
+For example, if $D\equiv 2,3 \pmod{4}$, these solutions can be only ``clustered'' around values $m^2/4$, $m^2/16$, $\ldots$, $m^2/4i^2$ and with increasing $m$, we get more accurate approximations for how large these clusters can be.
+The basic restrictions can be seen just by simply considering $k=1$.
 The interesting question is what is the intersection of all these intervals for given $m$.
-As we will show in the next theorem, for parameters $k$, $t$ around fixed ratio $k:t$, these intervals can be typically grouped together to create one large interval between $m/2i$ and $m/2(i-1)$.
-This behaviour can be seen in Figure \ref{fig:examplegraph} containing computed data as well as these summarized bounds obtained by Theorem \ref{theorem:main}.
-It is important to note that there are only finitely many interesting intervals for fixed $m$ -- if $k$ and $t$ are large enough, then the interval is empty (meaning left bound is greater than the right bound) or it only affects $D \geq m^2$ for which we already know the conditions are not met.
+As we will show in the next theorem, for parameters $k$, $t$ with ratio $k:t$ close to a fixed value, these intervals can be typically grouped together to create one large interval between $m/2i$ and $m/2(i-1)$.
+This behavior can be seen in Figure \ref{fig:examplegraph}, containing computed data as well as these summarized bounds obtained by Theorem \ref{theorem:main}.